Abir Ben Abdallah; Achraf Kallel; Abbas Tcharkhtchi; Tarek Hassine; Fehmi Gamaoun

 Abir Ben Abdallah; Achraf Kallel; Fehmi Gamaoun; Abbas Tcharkhtchi

-Enzymatic Hydrolysis influence on the shape memory effect of the shape memory polymer blend (60% SBS/40% PCL) Inproceedings
+Enzymatic Hydrolysis influence on the shape memory effect of the shape memory polymer blend (60% SBS/40% PCL) Proceedings Article

 Dans: European Polymer Congress, Heraklion, Greece, 2019.